z-adams/Tutorials/Pointers/pointers.md

 ```

 `main()` contains several local variables, `a`, `c`, and `b`.
 These variables
-essentially constitute `main()`'s "scratchpad" which is used to organize the
+essentially constitute `main()`'s "scratchpad" which is what the programmer uses
-data it needs to do its job.
-This scratchpad needs to live somewhere in memory,
+to organize the data needed by the program to do its job.
+This scratchpad, which
+we call "local memory" (as in, local to the function) needs to live somewhere in
-so that we can keep track of and use this data in an organized way.
+memory, so that we can keep track of and use this data in an organized way.

 `do_stuff()`, whatever it may do, also likely contains some local variables as
 a scratchpad to facilitate whatever stuff it does.
 These variables naturally
 also must live somewhere in memory for us to keep track of and access them.

-The way computers organize this information is called "the stack."
-A stack is a
+The way computers often organize this information is called "the stack."
+A stack
-type of data structure which operates like a stack of dishes: you can pile
+is a type of data structure which operates like a stack of dishes: you can pile
 things on top of the stack, and take them off of the stack, but you can only add
 or remove data from the top.
 This structure is very simple because, by requiring
 each element of the stack to keep track of the location of the element below it,
-we can keep track of the stack by storing only the address of its top.
+we can keep track of the whole stack by storing only the address of its top,
+which is our point of access to the structure.

 In the case of an executing program, the stack elements are the "frames" which
 store the local data of each function in the "call stack."
 You may have seen a